 The project uses survey data from Australian and UK couples to look at the significance and impact of the Internet on intimate relationships, including how people use ICTs to meet each other and maintain relationships, and how ICTs affect their behaviour.

-Participants: Dr Mark Graham, Professor Helena Barnard, Dr Isis Hjorth, Professor Vili Lehdonvirta, Dr Alex J Wood
+Participants: Professor Mark Graham, Professor Helena Barnard, Dr Isis Hjorth, Professor Vili Lehdonvirta, Dr Alex J Wood